AbstractFuture/100DaysOfCloudPart2/Journey/002/Readme.md

 I'm currently finishing up learning about logging and monitoring before moving onto the application lifecycle management section of the CKA.
 After that, I have about 60% of study content remaining.

-## Try yourself

-✍️ Add a mini tutorial to encourage the reader to get started learning something new about the cloud.

 ## Next Steps

 - Finish CKA exam prep